-Evolution's gift may also be at the root of a form of autismMay 10th, 2012 in Genetics /
+Evolution's gift may also be at the root of a form of autismMay 10, 2012 in Medicine & Health / Genetics

 A recently evolved pattern of gene activity in the language and decision-making centers of the human brain is missing in a disorder associated with autism and learning disabilities, a new study by Yale University researchers shows.